Aljoboyer/May-Flowers--A-Online-FLower-Shop-/README.md

   - clients can pay bill online
   - Client can remove item from the cart
   - unauthorised user are not able to order flowers
+  - i used redux to manage the state